BlogScience

 Addiction Patterns and Withdrawal Symptoms

 Nicotine addiction is influenced by various factors, including age of initiation, genetic predisposition, and psychological conditions.
 Individuals who start smoking at a young age or those with a family history of smoking are more likely to develop a strong dependence.
-Additionally, people with mental health disorders such as depression, anxiety, or schizophrenia have higher smoking rates and find it more challenging to quit.
+Additionally, people with mental health disorders such as depression, anxiety, or schizophrenia have higher cigarette smoking rates and find it more challenging to quit.

-Withdrawal symptoms are a significant barrier to quitting.
+Withdrawal symptoms are a significant barrier to smoking cessation.
 They typically include irritability, restlessness, anxiety, insomnia, and increased appetite.
 The severity of these symptoms can vary based on individual genetic factors and the level of nicotine dependence.
 While most withdrawal symptoms subside within a few weeks, some people may experience symptoms for months or years after quitting smoking.

 Frequently Asked Questions (FAQ)